Repair your Credit

 • Mistakes in account listings.
 Look for late payments that are not correct, outdated balances, duplicate listings of the same account or other mistakes.

 • Negative items including bankruptcies, judgments, liens, collection accounts or late payments.
-We’ll discuss how long these can be
+We’ll discuss how long these can be reported shortly.

 • Inquiries from companies you don’t recognize.
 When a company reviews your credit report, it creates an inquiry.